1. FBI fix and framing.

 Back to Top

-1.7 Kangarooed Federal Criminal Trial 5:15-cr-00086.
+1.7 Kangarooed Federal Criminal Trial OKWD 5:15-cr-00086.
 June 2016, former Altus Oklahoma banker Paul H. Doughty was convicted by a jury on 10 counts of bank fraud and conspiracy, despite the DOJ's efforts to undermine its case.
-Doughty's partner F. Don Anderson pleaded guilty on one count of conspiracy.
+Doughty's partner F. Don Anderson pleaded guilty to one count of conspiracy.

 Contradicting SEC Form D filings.
 SEC Stock and Form Ds.